Collection Defense Attorney in Overland Park

 Even smaller steps, like refinancing your mortgage, will probably be more difficult with the damaged credit that often results from a lien.

 Put simply, tax liens often make solving the root cause of the financial situation that created the lien even more difficult.
-Tax liens are the equivalent of throwing dirt on top of the person already trying to dig themselves out of the hole.
+Tax liens are the equivalent of throwing dirt on top of someone already trying to dig themselves out of a hole.
 It’s imperative that you work with someone to find the most constructive possible solution.

 Governments also have the authority to sell the lien to private investors.
 What does that mean in actual practice?
 Consider the following scenario…